air pollution?

 What about shore power?

-Does Victoria have shore power?
+Does Victoria have shore power for cruise ships?

 No. The installation of shore power at Ogden Point has been discussed for many years.